MunawarRaza/kubernetes/kubernetes-docs/03-pods-containers/01-pod-overview.md

 ## Pod lifetime
 At the same time pod is running, kubelet is able to restart the container inside the pod to handle some kind of faults.

+### Scheduling
+The process of selecting which node to use for the pod is called scheduling

+### Binding
+Assigning a Pod to a specific node is called binding

 ## Container states
 There are three possible container states
 1. Waiting